ymzuiku/pillar-neo-vim/README.md

 ## Markdown

-This package have markdow code hightlight, but not install markdow preview, you can use vim edit markdown, and use other Application preview markdown, because `Entities should not be multiplied unnecessarily`
+This package have markdow code hightlight, and use nodejs preview markdow. you need use other Application preview markdown, please install other. because `Entities should not be multiplied unnecessarily`

 ## That's all, enjoy it.